DirectAI/DirectAI/README.md

     - `-c` or `--classes` specifies the "List of Classes to Predict".
 If this is defined, it will replace the `config_file_path` argument.
 We expect each class to be of the form `-c {CLASS_NAME}`.
         - Repeat as necessary (e.g. `python scripts/classification_on_collection.py -c dog -c parrot -c cat -c bear`)

+### Running Multi-Classification
+- **Quickstart**: From the root directory, execute `python scripts/multi_classify_on_collection.py`.
+- Add image data that you're interested in running multiple parallel classification models on to the `data` folder.
+- You can specify multiple classifiers of interest with several filepaths that point to a json (e.g. `configs/classifier.json` & `configs/alt_classifier.json`).
+- Arguments:
+    - `-d` or `--data_dir` specifies the "Directory for Input Data".
+It defaults to "data".
+We accept `.png` and `.jpg` image formats.
+We've added a few samples from [this dataset](https://universe.roboflow.com/roboflow-100/furniture-ngpea) to the folder already!
+    - `-r` or `--results_dir` specifies the "Directory for Results".
+It defaults to "results".
+We write `classification_results.json` to this directory.
+It specifies classification scores and ultimate class prediction for each input image.
+    - `-f` or `--config_file_paths` specifies the "File Path(s) for Classifier Configuration".
+It defaults to [`configs/classifier.json`, `configs/alt_classifier.json`].
+        - Repeat as necessary (e.g. `python scripts/classification_on_collection.py -f configs/classifier.json -f configs/alt_classifier.json -f configs/my_third_classifier.json`)

 ### Running Detection
 - **Quickstart**: From the root directory, execute `python scripts/detection_on_collection.py -b`.
 - Add image data that you're interested in running a detection model on to the `data` folder.